 ‘Would you stand up and walk out on me?’
 Julian sings in a voice that tells me his father is John Lennon.

 ‘Lend me your ears and I’ll try not to sing out of key,’ Nina sings a pure soprano.

 ‘I need somebody to love,’ Julian

 ‘I want somebody to love,’ Jack had found his voice again, tears rolling down his cheeks.

-‘I just need someone to love,’ Jack collapsed into my arms.
+‘I just need someone to love,’ Jack collapses into my arms.

 – Joe Cocker

 “At least he’s singing.
 It’s an improvement.”

 “A snake bite causes him to stop talking?
 Is he daft?”
 Julian is blunt.